-The Florida Division of Vocational Rehabilitation (DVR) assists eligible individuals with disabilities who require rehabilitation services to prepare for, enter, engage in, or retain employment (Rehabilitation Act of 1973 As Amended & Chapter 413, FL Statutes).
+The Florida Division of Vocational Rehabilitation (DVR) assists eligible individuals with disabilities who require rehabilitation services to prepare for, enter, engage in, or retain employment (Rehabilitation Act of 1973, as amended, and Chapter 413, F.S.).
 Both federal and state guidelines are followed in administering the vocational program.
 Federal guidelines are used in deciding a person's eligibility to participate in the program.
 Specifically, the three eligibility criteria are that an individual (1) must have a physical or mental impairment to employment, (2) can benefit in terms of an employment outcome from receiving VR services, and (3) requires VR services to prepare for, retain, or regain employment.

 After the passage of House Bill 1825 (now Chapter 2002-2, Laws of Florida), which changed the governance structure of the rehabilitation program in Florida, the Division selected its priorities using a participatory process that involved stakeholders from many levels.
-As a result of this legislative change, the Division began transitioning to restructure the organization and improve its key processes to effectively and efficiently provide rehabilitation services to eligible individuals with disabilities who reside in the State.
+As a result of this legislative change, the Division began transitioning to re-structure the organization and improve its key processes to effectively and efficiently provide rehabilitation services to eligible individuals with disabilities who reside in the State.
 To help guide the transition and organizational improvement initiative, the Division completed a comprehensive needs assessment in December 2002.
 The purpose of the needs assessment was to identify the gaps in service capacity and program performance.
+In the spring of 2007 the Division entered into a contract to obtain a new needs assessment for the purpose of updating the Federal-State Plan and the Five Year Strategic Plan.
+Results of the study are expected in September, 2007.